NFT Sustainability Manifesto T-Shirt

 As traditional NFT trading models consume substantial amounts of energy and generate carbon emissions, this NFT was minted on the energy-efficient blockchain Stratisphere.
 The Stratis blockchain is based on Proof-of-Authority (PoA) — a blockchain design that balances decentralization with energy efficiency.
-Additionally, digital planting company Treedom has planted a tree with the goal of neutralising the carbon emissions associated with the digital token.
+Additionally, the digital planting company Treedom has planted a tree with the goal of neutralising the carbon emissions associated with the digital token.

 Viewers of the NFT will be able to access the NFT Sustainability Manifesto from a link embedded in the description.
-In a decade where almost all large organisations have committed towards carbon net zero targets, the engagement with these new technologies should be a cautious one, and the manifesto lays out some of the best practices for companies thinking of using this technology.
+In a decade where almost all large organisations have committed toward carbon net zero targets, the engagement with these new technologies should be a cautious one, and the manifesto lays out some of the best practices for companies thinking of using this technology.

 “By leveraging our implementation of Proof-of-Authority on Stratis, a globally distributed group of nodes validate transactions without the need for energy-intensive ‘mining’ common to Bitcoin and Ethereum.
 We have achieved a balance of true decentralization with sustainability in mind, which is critical to the widespread adoption of NFTs.
 We support UCL’s efforts to raise awareness of the sustainability issue related to NFTs and blockchain technology as a whole.
 In our view, it’s not an either-or situation – there are sustainable options for blockchains and NFT issuance while retaining levels of decentralization.”

 About the creators of the NFT Sustainability Manifesto

 His research, which focuses on corporate sustainability, is internationally recognised.
-In 2021, Paolo was named by Italian’s leading business newspaper II Sole 24 Oreas the most influential Italian under the age of 40.www.paolotaticchi.com
+In 2021, Paolo was named by Italian’s leading business newspaper II Sole 24 Ore as the most influential Italian under the age of 40.

 Michele Fabbro is a London-based NFT designer and a senior FX artist.
-He is also the creator of the News On T-Shirt project.https://www.newsontshirt.com
+He is also the creator of the “News On T-Shirt” project.

 Stratis utilizes existing Microsoft frameworks and technologies to appeal to an existing community of .NET Developers.
-With a current focus on Gaming and NFTs, Stratis offers the first commission-less NFT Platform and a variety of development toolkits, catering for the most popular gaming engines.
+With a current focus on Gaming and NFTs.
+Stratis offers the first commission-less NFT Platform and a variety of development toolkits, catering for the most popular gaming engines.